mitexleo/fediroma/docs/docs/configuration/search.md

 ## Elasticsearch

-**Note: This requires at least ElasticSearch 7**
+**Note: This requires at least Elasticsearch 7**

-As with meilisearch, this can be rather memory-hungry, but it is very good at what it does.
+As with Meilisearch, this can be rather memory-hungry, but it is very good at what it does.

-To use [elasticsearch](https://www.elastic.co/), set the search module to `Pleroma.Search.Elasticsearch`:
+To use [Elasticsearch]( https://www.elastic.co/elasticsearch/), set the search module to `Pleroma.Search.Elasticsearch`:

 > config :pleroma, Pleroma.Search, module: Pleroma.Search.Elasticsearch

-You then need to set the URL and authentication credentials if relevant.
+You then need to set the URL and authentication credentials, if relevant.

 > config :pleroma, Pleroma.Search.Elasticsearch.Cluster,
 >    url: "http://127.0.0.1:9200/",